dorianturner/notes/amines.md

 Remember [[arenes]] / aromatics?
 You can reduce nitro groups on any aromatic amines with Sn and HCl.
 Its annoyingly specific, but you just need to know this.
 Alternatively just use hydrogen and nickel

+You can make [[amides]] by reacting a (primary) amine with either an acyl chloride or an acid anhydride.